SysSurge/vera/README.md

 * Simple to change UI styling for an entire site
 * All pre-made pages like search page, admin pages, and editor pages can be overridden with your own templates and/or logic.
 * Site map page.
+* Manage multiple web site within a single Microsoft Azure Table Storage.

 ### Performance
 * Pages are cached locally on each node and not retrieved from the database; and can therefore be loaded extremely fast.
-* Automatic CSS style sheet compression/minimizing & merging
+* Automatic CSS style sheet compression/minimizing & merging.
-* Automatic JavaScript compression/minimizing & merging
+* Automatic JavaScript compression/minimizing & merging.
-* Automatic HTML page compression
+* Automatic HTML page compression.
-* Images are loaded dynamically; e.g. images are only loaded when they are visible in the browser view.
+* Images are loaded dynamically; e.g. images are only loaded when they are visible inside the browser viewport.

 ### Search engine
 * All content pages are indexed automatically.